JayHoltslander/jays-wp-htaccess/README.md

 *Some* informal tests on *some* sites have seen them *appear* to double in speed instantly just by uploading this file to the website's root folder. **Your results may vary**.
 Heavy emphasis has been placed on blocking malicious IPs and Bots.

 ### Note:
 Not all sections within the file may apply to you or work on your server.
-Comment out or uncomment lines by prefixing them with a # symbol.
+Comment out by prefixing them with a # symbol or uncomment lines by removing the #.

 :warning: Caution |
 ------------ |